 We have limited access to quality seafood where we are, so I decided to use shrimp as the base in place of more expensive and harder to find seafood like crab or lobster.

 I actually can’t believe I didn’t try to recreate this recipe sooner, as it was relatively expensive at the restaurant and probably had some questionable ingredients anyway.
 Now, we can enjoy this favorite soup at home even when we can’t make it out for a date night!

 A little slice of heaven.
 Ok, so technically it is a creamy, broth-based, flavored French soup.
 It is often made with a seafood broth as a base and may also contain sauted and pureed vegetables to thicken and flavor it.
 Though the term “bisque” can now often refer to any type of creamy soup, the original and authentic bisque contains broth and seafood.

-This is the most budget-friendly authentic bisque I’ve been able to make since it contains shrimp, which is often easy to find and inexpensive (even wild caught).
-It does contain dairy and as it is written it wouldn’t be good for anyone with a dairy allergy.
+This is the most budget-friendly authentic bisque I’ve been able to make, since it contains shrimp, which is often easy to find and inexpensive (even wild caught).
+It does contain dairy, so as it is written it wouldn’t be good for anyone with a dairy allergy.
 You can substitute thick coconut milk for the cream in this recipe.
-It will change the taste and texture slightly but will still create a good finished bisque.
+It will change the taste and texture slightly but will still create a good finished product.

 Simple Shrimp Bisque Recipe